saratay/git.papers/journal.md

 Introduction
-To science while sciencing has been a science challenge for all science time.
+To science while sciencing has been a science challenge for all science time (Taylor, 2018).